brumar/sentence_boundary_detection/README.md

 This repository **attempts** to detect [sentence boundaries](https://en.wikipedia.org/wiki/Sentence_boundary_disambiguation) (which is an harder problem than it appears at first sight).
 It also **attempts** to apply its algorithm to segment html (surrouding sentences with `<span class="sentence">[...]</span>`

 Don't use this repository in production as it's not battle tested yet.
 Some functions seems brittle and error recovery is inexistent.
 There are more mature tool out there like [nltk punkt](https://www.nltk.org/api/nltk.tokenize.html).

 It has also only been tested on the english language.

 # Usage

-Be warned that there is not setting files.
+Be warned that there are no setting files.
 If you need a different behavior (set of features, tweaks on the HTML output), you have to edit the source code itself.

 ## Installation